asinerum/face/README.md

 >
 ## the early trades
 >
-People who dont care about token mining can buy Gemt9s and Nemt9s being sold by some early miners;
+People who dont care about token mining can buy Gemt9s and Nemt9s being sold by some early miners.
 Just enter the desired amount of tokens to buy, then click *BUY* button, and follow Metamask instructions to complete the purchasing transaction:
 - [GEMT9 Trade No.66620240401](https://asinerum.github.io/face/gemt9/tools/gemtbuy#oid=66620240401)
 - [GEMT9 Trade No.67820240401](https://asinerum.github.io/face/gemt9/tools/gemtbuy#oid=67820240401)